dazitzel/SignWritingLaTeX/README.md

 I always find it helps to read and write along with listen and speak, so I have been making supplements to [ASL University](http://www.lifeprint.com/asl101/lessons/lessons.htm) based on information from [SignWriting](http://signwriting.com/).

 So why [ASL University](http://www.lifeprint.com/asl101/lessons/lessons.htm)?
 In a word, licensing.
 He let's any teacher use the materials in in-person classes.
 I am teaching myself in-person, so I am utilizing his materials.
-This wasn't my first time trying to learn but I can't publish anything based on them without getting into copyright violations.
+This wasn't my first time trying to learn but I can't publish anything based on them without getting into licensing issues.

 So why [SignWriting](http://signwriting.com/)?
 That's a little more involved but the short version is that I tried several writing systems and eventually got to a point where I couldn't record something semantically important, except for SignWriting.